 “And?”
 She prompted, forcing him from the thoughts he had become lost in.

-He shrugged, “Immortals I’ve known who got like this, well, old or young they either snap out of it or lose their head, intentionally or not.
+He shrugged, “Immortals I’ve known who got like this, well, however old they are, they either snap out of it or lose their head, intentionally or not.
 I can’t help but wonder why you’re still here, wonder if you being here is proof that whatever you claim, inside you is a will to survive."

 She knew what it was to want that end, to crave death, peace.
 Was it strange that she had never before contemplated anything else coming after?
 Could that be a symptom of her life, how often she saw that look in a vampires eyes as whatever fragmented residue of a soul there was left, finally departed from the shell.
 Had Spike been right that it was mere curiosity, seeing the moment of joy in the death of others?
 Or was it another shared memory, like those that gave slayers fighting skills; had she also remembered the calm between lives.
 Was that why she had never feared it?